vramperez/Accounting-Proxy/README.md

 #### <a name="orionconfiguration"/> Orion Context Broker configuration

+The Accounting Proxy supports Context Broker monitoring ([API v1](https://fiware-orion.readthedocs.io/en/develop/index.html) and [API v2](https://fiware-orion.readthedocs.io/en/develop/index.html)).
 In order to configure the Accounting Proxy working with Orion Context Broker, configure the `resources` section of `config.js` file in the root of the project folder.

 * `contextBroker`: set `true` this parameter.
 * `notification_port`: port where the accounting proxy server is listening to subscription notifications.